danielricart/danielricart/homekit-raspberry.md

 ```
 quit your log pressing `q`

-Now install your first plugin, for example a plugin taht exposes a cheap temperature and humidity sensor DHT to Apple Homekit:
+Now install your first plugin, for example a plugin taht exposes a cheap temperature and humidity sensor DHT to Apple Homekit.
+Will Follow this guide: https://www.instructables.com/id/RPIHomeBridge-TemperatureHumidity-Sensor/
 ```
 sudo npm install -g homebridge-dht --unsafe-perm
 ```